How to Get Grease Stains Out of Clothes

 Can you remove a grease stain after drying?

-Yes, although more difficult, grease stains can still be removed after the fabric has been dried.
-The key is to re-treat the area using a combination of dish soap, baking soda, or a commercial degreaser.
-Rewashing with warm water and inspecting before drying again is essential—avoid heat until the stain is completely gone.
+Yes, although more difficult, grease stains after drying can still be removed using methods like WD-40, baking soda, and dish soap.
+Rewashing with warm water and inspecting before drying again is essential.

 Will vinegar remove old grease from clothes?